Ben Cane

 Benjamin Cane is an Australian winemaker who currently owns Duke's Vineyard in the Great Southern region of Western Australia.
-He has made award-winning wines of different varietals across three continents, with pinot noir standing out as a true source of passion and inspiration.

 Biography

 Ben earned a B.S. in Organic Chemistry and Psychology at the University of Adelaide, South Australia and later received his postgraduate diploma in oenology in 1998.
 While at university, he worked in several wine-related jobs including in a vineyard and in a cellar and managing a bottle shop.
-After completing university, he took a job with Simon Gilbert Wine Services in the Hunter Region of New South Wales, Australia.
+After completing university, he took a job with Simon Gilbert Wine Services in the Hunter Valley of New South Wales, Australia.
 His love for pinot noir began while working as an assistant winemaker at Arcadian Winery in Santa Barbara County, California.
 Once his tenure at Acadian was completed, he travelled through South America, Africa, Asia and Europe before returning to Australia where he became a vineyard manager in the Barossa Valley.
 Over the next five years, he held numerous jobs: working in the Languedoc; in New South Wales; at Domaine Dujac in Morey-St.-Denis, France; at De Bortoli Wines in the Yarra Valley region of Victoria, Australia; at Poderi Colla in Piedmont, Italy; and at Yalumba Wines in the Barossa Valley.
 These experiences gave him an insight into wine production in France and Italy.

 Ben returned to the United States in 2006 and became a contract winemaker at Freestone Vineyards.
 In 2007 the Duncan Family of Silver Oak Cellars hired Ben as an assistant winemaker to Daniel Baron to develop the pinot noir program for Twomey Cellars, the sister winery to Silver Oak.
 The following year he began overseeing production of sauvignon blanc.
 Ben initially began producing wine from Twomey's Russian River Valley WestPin vineyard.
 He went on to expand the label's vineyard program to include fruit sourced from the Anderson Valley and Sonoma Coast Appellations, as well as the famed Bien Nacido Vineyard in Santa Maria Valley.
 His vision for Twomey was "to craft a wine that expresses the uniqueness and terroir of each vineyard site with finesse and balance, by blending old world techniques with new world innovation and technology."
 By 2013 he produced seven pinot noir vintages for Twomey.
-In October 2013 Ben left Twomey and took a Head Winemaker job at Westwood Wines, a boutique winery also within the Russian River Valley AVA of Sonoma County.
+In October 2013 Ben left Twomey and took a Head Winemaker job at a boutique winery also within the Russian River Valley AVA of Sonoma County.